PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 pass 110 tests.
 The monolithic exporter shrank by 112 lines.
 No model conversion or inference was run for this pure calculation move.

+Asymmetric Conv2D SAME-padding planning also moved to the Torch-free shape policy owner with its compatibility signature unchanged.
+Its channel-first, channel-last, pre-permutation, dynamic-extent, kernel-layout, stride, and dilation branches remain intact.
+The separate symmetric-only padding helper had no production, generated-pipeline, or test caller and was deleted rather than retained as dead policy.
+Three thousand fixed-seed outcomes match checkpoint `508b60e` exactly, and the focused policy and architecture suites pass 112 tests.
+The exporter shrank by another 157 lines.
+No model conversion or inference was run.

 Conv2D/depthwise/transpose-Conv2D and Conv3D filter physicalization now lives in the Torch-free layout owner and enumerates only those op families through the normalizer's shared graph index.
 Shared weight buffers retain the one-